vfarcic/devops24/manuscript/04-helm.md

 We have a couple of problems left to solve.
 We did not yet figure out how to store the Helm charts in a way that they can be easily retrieved and used by others.
 We'll tackle that issue in the next chapter.

 I suggest you take a rest.
 You deserve it.
 If you do feel that way, please destroy the cluster.
 Otherwise, jump to the next chapter right away.
 The choice is yours.

+[^tillerremoval]: Tiller will be removed with Helm 3.
+It will go back to client only architecture, so we won't be going into it in depth.